madbook/reddit-mobile/README.md

 =============

-reddit-mobile is a web server and build system for building polymorphic React applications in node or io.js.
+reddit-mobile is a web server and build system for building polymorphic React applications in node.
 It is part of a larger series of plugins that, together, form frontend applications for reddit.

 See [the wiki](https://github.com/reddit/reddit-mobile/wiki) for an in-depth